wmo-raf/climweb/docs/_docs/Webstories.md

-# Creating and publishing Web Stories
+# Web Stories

-## Introduction
+## Creating and publishing Web Stories

 Web Stories are short, full-screen videos(similar to those found on various social media platforms) built on Google's open Web Stories standard.
 They are designed for quick, mobile-first storytelling using images, videos and short texts that readers tap through one at a time.